Joined Stern 2009

 New York, NY 10012

-Kim Schoenholtz joined New York University Stern School of Business in 2009.
-He is a Professor of Management Practice in the Economics Department and teaches courses on money, banking and financial markets, and on macroeconomics.
+Kim Schoenholtz is Professor of Management Practice in the Economics Department and teaches courses on money and banking and on macroeconomics.
 He also directs the Stern Center for Global Economy and Business.
-Previously, he was managing director and senior advisor in Citigroup's Economic and Market Analysis (EMA) department.
-Schoenholtz served as Citigroup's global chief economist from 1997 until 2005.
+Previously, Schoenholtz served as Citigroup's global chief economist from 1997 until 2005.

-Schoenholtz started his career at Salomon Brothers in 1986.
-He worked in Bond Market Research in New York before moving to Tokyo in 1988.
-As director of EMA in Tokyo, he shared responsibility for Salomon's view on the Japanese economy and markets.
-In 1992, he transferred to London to serve as the head of EMA in Europe.
+Schoenholtz started his career as a market economist at Salomon Brothers in 1986, working in its New York, Tokyo and London operations.
 He was named Salomon's chief economist in 1997, and subsequently became chief economist at Salomon Smith Barney and at Citigroup.
-Schoenholtz returned to New York in this role in 1999.

 M.Phil., Economics, 1982